gayathri0329/marshackers/README.md

 You can choose whether to cross corners of two blocked nodes (nodes with walls).

 This option only works if Allow Diagonal option is checked.

+## Bidirectional Searches

+Bidirectional Search, as the name implies, searches in two directions at the same time: one forward from the initial state and the other backward from the goal.The search stops when searches from both directions meet in the middle.

+This project consists of th following bidirctional searches:

+Astar

+Dijkstra

+Best first search

+Breadth First Search

 ## Mazes